v6d-io/v6d/k8s/cmd/references.md

 ### Synopsis

-schedule return a nodeName for the workload to co-allocate with vineyard cluster.
+schedule a workload or a workerflow to a vineyard cluster.

 ### Examples